ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 	- If you use the sensor for several days between downloading the data, look for these date lines to figure out when each chunk of data was collected.
 	- If the sensor is left on continuously past midnight, it will not create a new date line but simply jump to 00:00:00.

-## Testing & Validation
+# Testing & Validation

 - Outside away from people and buildings, the sensor should read between 400 and 500 ppm.
 - If you breathe directly on the sensor, it should read over 10,000 and up to 40,000.
 - The sensor is very sensitive to nearby sources of CO₂.
 For example, we observed that the sensor reads 500-550 ppm when we walk outside with it in our backpack because our breath is enough to raise the CO₂ levels locally.
-- A version of this sensor was used in a college-level instrumentation course.
-Students were asked to analyze the sensor's accuracy.
-The sensor typically performed within specs.
-- The sensors come pre-calibrated if ordered from Adafruit but out of 25 sensors we tested, they average about 50ppm too high without calibration.
-Use the calibration code for a single sensor, or assemble the [calibration tool](https://github.com/bwooshem/SCD-30-CO2-Sensor-Calbiration-Tool) if many sensors are being calibrated at once.
+- The sensors come pre-calibrated if ordered from Adafruit.
+Out of 25 sensors we tested, most were within spec but a few were as low as 300ppm or as high as 660ppm without calibration.
+Use the calibration code for a single sensor, or assemble the [calibration tool](https://github.com/bwooshem/SCD-30-CO2-Sensor-Calbiration-Tool) for calibrating many sensors quickly.

 ## Comparison to Aranet Sensor